 Romance and sports aren’t usually the greatest mx.
 But “Love & Basketball” proves the naysayers wrong, developing an affecting story about the paths of two childhood friends.
 Monica (Sanaa Lathan) and Quincy (Omar Epps) aspire to become professional basketball players.
 Their passion for each other and the game is strong, but external forces prove to be extra challenging.

 He’s a teen, he’s a wolf, and he’s Michael J. Fox.
-In the year of 1985, that adds up to instant box office success.
-Nowadays, the whole thing’s a little cheesy.
-But watching Michael J. Fox dunk a basketball in full-blown wolf-out mode is still a sight to see.
-Enjoy it with some nice beverages and tasty popcorn.
+In the year of 1985, that added up to instant box office success.
+Nowadays, the whole thing’s a bit cheesy.
+But watching Michael J. Fox dunk a basketball in full-blown wolf-out mode is a sight to see.
 If entertainment value is the only criteria, it's absolutely one of the best basketball movies.

 8He Got Game